 A wide variety of programming languages are used by engineers and scientists.
-You can tie them all together (C, C++, C#, Cuda, Fortran, etc.) in a platform-independent and simple way using CMake or Meson.
-These high-level build systems generate low-level build system backend files for Ninja or Make.
+Tie them all together (C, C++, C#, Cuda, Fortran, etc.) in a platform-independent and simple way using CMake or Meson.
+These high-level build systems generate low-level build system backend files for Ninja (strongly recommended) or Make.

 Basic CMake example